-TheMSAG guides deliver an application workshop at Claremont high school, London during Summer term 2017
+TheMSAG guides delivered an application workshop at Claremont high school, London during Summer term 2017.

 It’s rare to find a room full of enthusiastic bright sparks, interested in making a difference for others during their careers.
 But that’s exactly what Dr. Hrush Vyas, one of our MSAG personal statement and interview coaches, and I found when we visited Claremont High School last summer.

 Invited by Head of Careers, Mr. Burns, we ran a two-hour morning workshop for students interested in applying to Medicine or Dentistry.
 The turnout was great – with attendees including Year 10 to 13 students from both Claremont High School and neighbouring Kingsbury school and Canons school.

 Engagement was high throughout the session.
 I was impressed by the level of student participation with our fantastic group listing pretty much every doctor-related trait that I’ve come across in my career!
 We discussed the elements needed to make a strong application to medical or dental school and dispelled the common myths that students associate with applying for these vocational degrees.